Pungyeon/clean-go-article/proposal.md

     - get order from database
 ```

-When using small functions (typically 5-8 lines in Golang), we can create a function that reads almost as easily as our description:
+When using small functions (typically 5-8 lines in Go), we can create a function that reads almost as easily as our description:

 ```go
 var (